Adult Film Star Ron Jeremy Sued For Sexual Assault

 Brodie was working at a local radio station, KISW, as a “Kiss Girl,” an exotic model of sorts, when the alleged assault happened.

-Brodie claims that Jeremy pulled down her shirt and her bra without permission, then ‘violently’ groped her breast.
+Brodie claims that Jeremy pulled down her shirt and her bra without permission, then “violently” groped her breast.

 When Brodie went to get a photo with Jeremy, he allegedly grabbed her butt, then placed his finger inside her genitals (but over her underwear).